 · Completely fill the lungs with the sound.

 · Now, exhale with your mouth open then halfway through the exhalation close your mouth so the breath switches to your nostrils while maintaining the feeling of air striking at the back of the throat.

 · Do the same with the inhale.
 Start with your mouth open.
 Close your mouth half way through the breath and feel the air on the back of your throat.

 · Listen to the sound – a soft aspirant sound on the inhale and a throaty hissing sound on the exhale.

 · This is the beginning of ujjayi breathing.

 · As your practice of ujjayi breathing continues, make sure you finish each inhalation and exhalation completely.

 Each inhalation will eventually expand your back, the kidney area, the chest around the diaphragm, and will fill the heart area fully to the collarbones and the inner armpits.

-Each exhalation will create a lifting of the pelvic floor.
+Each exhalation creates a lifting of the pelvic floor.

 The qualities of ujjayi breathing are: smoothness, evenness, depth and strength.